 This well-known hanging bridge, which often appears on a sightseeing itinerary in Bohol, is made of braided bamboo ropes and spans a gently flowing river.
 The bridge’s views are breathtaking, and it’s a great place to take pictures.
 If you’re looking for fun things to do in Bohol, add the Tigbao Hanging Bridge to your list!

 12. Butterfly Garden in Bohol

 The Bohol Butterfly Garden is a nature park located in Bohol.
 It is home to a variety of butterflies, as well as other animals and plants.
-The garden is a popular tourist spot, especially for those who are interested in butterflies and nature.
+The garden is a popular tourist spot, especially for those interested in butterflies and nature.
 There are more than 60 species of local butterflies that inhabit the place.

 The Butterfly Sanctuary is near the Bilar Market and the Mahogany Man-made Forest.
-It is a kilometer away from the market and five minutes away from the forest.
+It is a kilometer from the market and five minutes from the forest.
 The sanctuary’s goal is to help insects, and it gets its name from studies of local plants that have been hurt by illegal hunting and deforestation.